sendgrid/smtpapi-java/README.md

 # SMTPAPI for Java

-This module will let you build SendGrid's SMTP API headers with simplicity.
+This module will let you build SendGrid"s SMTP API headers with simplicity.

 ## Installing